jonlpersson/ed-latimore/site/_posts/2021-01-10-lifes-not-fair--how-to-deal-with-it.md

 The first is impossible.

 Resources are finite.
 You only have so much time and energy, so there must be a trade-off.
-You can have almost anything; you just can't have&nbsp;*everything*.
+You can have almost anything; you just can't have *everything*.

 The second means everyone loses.